gentics/mesh-compose/README.md

 The backup will be stored in the `backup` folder of this repository.

 Note that the binary files need to be backuped as well.
-See https://getmesh.io/docs/administration-guide/#_backup_recovery for more information.
+Read our [backup documentation](https://getmesh.io/docs/administration-guide/#_backup_recovery) for more information.

 ## Suggestions